 The Fujifilm X-E3 and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in September 2017 and January 2017.
 Both the X-E3 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 An illustration of the physical size and weight of the Fujifilm X-E3 and the Fujifilm X-T20 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E3 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is somewhat larger (9 percent) than the Fujifilm X-E3.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably larger (9 percent) than the Fujifilm X-E3.
 Moreover, the X-T20 is markedly heavier (14 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the X-T20 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.